Sirraide/xpp-old-old/README.md

 # xpp
+THIS IS IN THE PROCESS OF BEING PHASED OUT

 A simple LaTeX preprocessor written in C++ that uses V8 for inline JavaScript evaluation.

 ## How to Use